santteegt/oai2rdf/README.txt

 You can find them on xslt_dspace folder.

 I made this tool available on Github because the MIT official wiki page http://simile.mit.edu/wiki/RDFizers is no longer available.
-Thanks to Stefano Mazzocchi (LinkedIn: https://www.linkedin.com/in/stefanom) for his contributions to Linked Open Data.
+Thanks to Stefano Mazzocchi (GitHub: https://github.com/stefanom LinkedIn: https://www.linkedin.com/in/stefanom) for his contributions to Linked Open Data.